 People with psychological problems almost always experience difficulties with interpersonal relationships and communication.
 Are interpersonal difficulties simply the result of psychological disturbance, or can they also precipitate and maintain psychopathology?
-This book provides an in-depth analysis of interpersonal theories and research findings on frequently encountered mental health problems.
-It integrates results from hundreds of studies on parent child relations, marital interaction, personal relationships, communication, and related areas.
-The focus is on elucidating the role of interpersonal difficulties in the development and persistence of the full range of major psychological disorders: depression, schizophrenia, eating disorders, anxiety, alcoholism, bipolar disorder, and personality disorders.
+This book presents an in-depth analysis of interpersonal theories and research findings on frequently encountered mental health problems.
+It reviews a vast body of knowledge on how interpersonal experiences fundamentally shape an individual's behavior, thoughts, and emotions, sometimes with painful and far-reaching effects.
 In the process, the book provides the most comprehensive discussion to date of the interpersonal paradigm in mental health.